 A copy of my research statement is available upon request.

 - Forthcoming.
 "James Wilson's Science of Politics and the Moral Psychology of American Constitutionalism" (with James R. Zink).
 American Political Thought.

 - 2016.
 "The Rhetoric of Sincerity: Cicero and Smith on Propriety and Political Context" (with Daniel Kapust).
 American Political Science Review 110(1): 1-12.

 - 2015.
 "Spontaneous Disorder in Adam Smith's Theory of Moral Sentiments: Resentment, Justice, and the Appeal to Providence" (with John T. Scott).
 Journal of Politics 77(2): 463-476.

-Chapter drafts and an abstract are available upon request.
+Chapter drafts, prospectus, and abstract are available upon request.

 Working papers are available upon request.

 - "Mutual Sympathy and the Moral Economy: Adam Smith Reviews Rousseau" (with John T. Scott).
-Revise and resubmit.
+Conditionally accepted at the Journal of Politics.

 - "Kant on Humiliation, Respect, and the Preconditions for Political Right."
 Under review.

 - "Invisible Causes: Hume and Smith on the Nature of Belief."
 In progress.

 In April 2015, I co-organized (with Yiftah Elazar) a conference at the Yale Center for the Study of Representative Institutions on Adam Smith's political thought. a